CELL your Model: Contrastive Explanations for Large Language Models: Experiments

 \section{Experiments}

-To the author's knowledge, explaining LLMs through contrastive explanations is a novel direction for LLM explainability.
-LLMs have been used to generate contrasts, but that remains a very different task.
-Without a known comparison, we show how \textbf{\texttt{CELL(-budget)}} performs against a baseline that prompts the LLM being explained for a contrast.
-Additionally, we demonstrate the efficiency of \textbf{\texttt{CELL(-budget)}} in terms model calls and time along with other performance measures.
-All experiments were conducted with 1 \texttt{A100\_80gb} GPU and up to 64 GB memory.
+LLMs have previously been used to explain classifiers by prompting for contrasts \cite{disco}.
+Explaining LLMs through contrastive explanations is a different task and a novel direction for LLM explainability.
+We show how \textbf{\texttt{CELL}} performs against a baseline, described below, using an LLM-as-a-Judge framework.
+Additionally, we demonstrate \textbf{\texttt{CELL}} across several performance measures that demonstrate explanation properties: preference, edit distance, flip rates, and number of model calls.
+We conclude with an application to explaining conversations.
+Experiments were conducted with 1 \texttt{A100\_80gb} GPU and up to 64 GB memory.

-{\textbf{Datasets, Models, and Metrics:} }Results are based on either 500 prompts from the Moral Integrity Corpus (MIC) \cite{micdata} or 250 documents from the Extreme Summarization (XSum) dataset \cite{xsum-emnlp}.
-LLMs being explained are \texttt{Llama2-13b-chat} and \texttt{Llama2-70b-chat-q} if metric is preference (\texttt{SteamSHP-flan-t5-xl}), and LLM is \texttt{bart-large-xsum} for text summarization with a metric that combines BLEU scores comparing input to contrastive prompts/responses.
-Infilling is done using \texttt{T5-large}.
-Additional results using a contradiction metric, as well as all corresponding standard error tables, are in the Appendix.
+{\textbf{Datasets and Models:} } We consider two datasets for the following experiments: the Moral Integrity Corpus (MIC) \citep{micdata} (using 500 prompts) and the Extreme Summarization (XSum) dataset \citep{xsum-emnlp} (using 500 documents).
+Two LLMs are used: \path{meta-llama/Llama-3.1-8B-Instruct} and \path{meta-llama/Llama-3.1-70B-Instruct}.
+Infilling is done using \texttt{T5-large} (finetuning an infiller is expensive and out of the scope of the current work).
+All corresponding standard error tables are in the Appendix.

+{\textbf{Baseline:}} We take inspiration from classifier explanations that prompt LLMs to modify text such that the modified text maintains a particular classification \cite{disco}.
+We extend such a concept, referred to as \textbf{\texttt{Baseline}} in all following experiments, with a two-step procedure: 1) prompt the LLM (\path{meta-llama/Llama-3.1-8B-Instruct} in the following experiments) to \texttt{"Modify the following prompt with as few edits as possible such that it should elicit a response that contradicts the following response: RESPONSE"}, where \texttt{RESPONSE} is the LLM's response to the input prompt, 2) pass the modified prompt through the LLM being explained to generate a contrastive response.
+For experiments with a scoring function, the prompt is adapted with \texttt{"\ldots elicit a response that is less preferable than the following response: RESPONSE"}.